 Approaches based on the above:

-- Your staple defense will be man defense since the game will be so quick that a zone can be beaten against a team with strong handlers.
+- Your staple defense will be person defense since the game will be so quick that a zone can be beaten against a team with strong handlers.
 However, do try to throw different looks at the other team.
-If you run man and are constantly being beaten, do something different or else the game won’t last very long.
+If you run person defense and are constantly being beaten, do something different or else the game won’t last very long.

-- I would recommend at least trying a zone D. I would put the girl on the mark, have a dude on the other handler, have 1 guy deep and 2 guys in the middle of the field.
-You could even play a switchy back field where you have 1 mark, 2 players taking away the other handlers, and 2 guys deep.
+- I would recommend at least trying a zone D. Have your tall, fast player deep, and try to have a fast player on the mark.
+Adjust based on the skill of your team compared to the skill of the other team, so it’s not always a gender play, since a lot of teams do have women on the mark and men upfield.
+You could also try a switchy back field where you have 1 mark, 2 players taking away the other handlers, and 2 players deep.
 That requires a lot of communication to make it work since there will be a lot of chances for little throws over the mark (hammers, scoobers, etc).

 - On offense, sometimes indoor is played with a lower stall count (5 or 7).
 This makes moving the disc quickly even more important than in outdoor.
 Many times you will be resetting the disc half a second before a stall down so if you can get the disc moving on stall 2 or 3, there will be less rushed throws, more open throws and breaks and ultimately, more scoring.

 These are of course all suggestions and in many cases, the exact opposite will work.
-For example in #4, if the girl is really strong and it constantly beating your girls, then you will have to take that into account.
-On the flip side, if one of the guys is really weak, you can poach off him and make him turn the disc over if he’s not a strong thrower.
 The key underlying point in all of this is to be aware of your player’s skills and the skills of the other team.
 Try to run a defense and an offense that will shut down their skills and promote your skills.
 Adjust as needed.